aridjayarecipes/cutesrecipes.web.app/content/post/2496-recipe-of-favorite-cabbage-kootu.md

 1. Make ready 6/7pieces Coconut

-Cabbage kootu is a simple South Indian recipe with cabbage, dal, and some roasted spices and coconut that&#39;s blended and cooked with the rest of the ingredients.
+Cabbage kootu is a simple South Indian recipe with cabbage, dal, and some roasted spices and coconut that's blended and cooked with the rest of the ingredients.
 Cabbage Kootu is a healthy, easy to make and an extremely flavorful South Indian side made from cabbage and chana dal.
 Perfect as a side of rasam/kuzhambu.
 Cabbage Kootu Recipe, Chettinadu Cabbage Kootu.

 <!--inarticleads2-->